The Atrían Empire

 Before the Empire, Atría used two coins in its national currency: the copper míy (MEE-yeh) and the silver meléva (meh-LAY-vah).

-The míy, colloquially called "the Poorman's Coin" and shortened into pom-coin, was crudely made and imprinted with a symbol of Rímet-Zvondír.
+The míy, colloquially called the Poorman's Coin was crudely made and imprinted with a symbol of Rímet-Zvondír.
 It was easy to melt them down to the metal, shave down the sides or counterfeit new ones.

 The meléva was made with silver, and edged with gold to prevent shaving.